Table of Contents

 Benjamin Harrison’s presidency was marked by significant economic growth and the passage of several important laws.
 He is best known for signing the Sherman Antitrust Act into law, which remains an important tool for regulating business practices in the United States.
 Harrison’s commitment to civil rights and his support for African American suffrage continues to be admired by historians and political scholars.

 Harrison was also an important figure in the history of the Republican Party, and his political career helped shape the party’s platform for years to come.
 His advocacy for a strong Navy and his emphasis on expanding the power of the federal government also influenced subsequent administrations.

 In summary, Benjamin Harrison was a lawyer, soldier, and politician who rose to prominence during the Civil War and went on to serve as the 23rd President of the United States.
 His presidency was marked by significant economic growth and the passage of several important laws, including the Sherman Antitrust Act.
 Harrison was an advocate for civil rights and was known for his support of African American suffrage and equal rights.
 His legacy as a prominent figure in the history of the Republican Party continues to be celebrated today.

 Founding Fathers: Benjamin Harrison

 In 1777, Benjamin Harrison left the Continental Congress and went home to Virginia.
 Here, he became a member of the Virginia House of Representatives.
 He also became the speaker of the house until 1781.
-Afterwards, Benjamin Harrison became Governor of Virginia.
-He was governor until 1784, when he decided to retire after three terms.
-Benjamin Harrison died on April 24, 1791 at the age of 65.
+Afterward, Benjamin Harrison became Governor of Virginia.
+He was governor until 1784 when he decided to retire after three terms.
+Benjamin Harrison died on April 24, 1791, at the age of 65.
 He was buried in his family’s cemetery.

 Fun Facts for Kids about Benjamin Harrison